 - You enhance your customer support.

 Improved customer support is one of the driving factors in the D2C trend among consumer preferences.
-The consumer expectation that follows is to have better customer service across multiple channels, which has required major investments for brands and retailers alike.
-According to Bain & Company research, however, 80% of businesses believe they offer first-class customer service while only 8% of customers currently think.
+The consumer expectation is to have better customer service across multiple channels, which has required significant investments for brands and retailers alike.
+However, according to Bain & Company research, 80% of businesses believe they offer first-class customer service while only 8% of customers currently think.

 The gap between these consumer expectations and brands’ real investment is truly abysmal.
 Yet, this expectation can still be seized as a benefit for eCommerce brands because of eCommerce’s nature.

 Consumers today are like crying infants in one regard—when they cry out, they expect mothers to understand and soothe them immediately.
-Ecommerce brands can deliver on that since they already have multi-channel content and a sales presence where consumers regularly interact with them.
+Ecommerce brands can deliver on that since they already have multichannel content and a sales presence where consumers regularly interact.
 Support each of those channels with customer service management, and a brand can stand out incredibly.